Risk Factors Dashboard

 Item 1C.
 Cybersecurity.

 SLB maintains a cyber risk management program designed to identify, assess, manage, mitigate, and respond to cybersecurity threats.
-This program is integrated within the Company’s enterprise risk management system and addresses both the corporate information technology environment and customer-facing products.
+This program is

 The underlying controls of the cyber risk management program are based on recognized best practices and standards for cybersecurity and information technology, including the National Institute of Standards and Technology (“NIST”) Cybersecurity Framework (“CSF”) and the International Organization Standardization (“ISO”) 27001 Information Security Management System Requirements.
-SLB has an annual assessment, performed by a third party, of the Company’s cyber risk management program against the NIST CSF.

-SLB has a Cyber Security Operations Center operating in three locations to provide 24/7 monitoring of its global cybersecurity environment and to coordinate the investigation and remediation of alerts.
+SLB has a Cybersecurity Operations Center operating in three locations to provide 24/7 monitoring of its global cybersecurity environment and to coordinate the investigation and remediation of alerts.
 A program for staging incident response drills is in place to prepare support teams in the event of a significant incident.

 14

 The Audit Committee of the Board of Directors oversees SLB’s cybersecurity risk exposures and the steps taken by management to monitor and mitigate cybersecurity risks.
-The cybersecurity team briefs the Audit Committee on the effectiveness of SLB’s cyber risk management program, typically on a quarterly basis.
-In addition, cybersecurity risks are reviewed by the SLB Board of Directors, at least annually, as part of the Company’s corporate risk mapping exercise.

 Recently Filed